commonprefix/payment-system-docs/docs/flow/steps.md

         offerAttempted = True
         return callback(offer, ofrAmt, stpAmt, ownerGives, ofrInRate, ofrOutRate)

-    # At any payment engine iteration, AMM offer can only be consumed once.
+    # Code comment: At any payment engine iteration, AMM offer can only be consumed once.
     def tryAMM(lobQuality):
-        # AMM doesn't support domain yet
+        # AMM doesn't support permissioned DEX yet
         if book_.domain:
             return True

-        # If offer crossing then use either LOB quality or nullopt
+        # Code comment: If offer crossing then use either LOB quality or nullopt
         # to prevent AMM being blocked by a lower quality LOB.
         if sb.rules().enabled(fixAMMv1_1) and lobQuality:
             qualityThreshold = qualityThreshold(lobQuality)